YinHK-gameDev/unity-learn/lighting/lighting settings asset.md

 To make changes to the **LightingSettings data** for a Scene, you must use the Unity Editor to **create and assign a Lighting Settings Asset, or use a script to create, configure, and assign a `LightingSettings` object.** For more information and code examples, see the LightingSettings API documentation.

+Unity automatically generates an ambient probe and a default Reflection Probe to ensure that environment lighting affects your scene and the GameObjects in it by default.

 https://docs.unity3d.com/Manual/class-LightingSettings.html